-Creativity in the Time of COVID-19: Art as a Tool for Combating Inequity and Injustice is a project that explores how everyday people are using creativity to cope with the pandemic.
-Crowdsourcing examples of creativity during COVID-19, our public humanities collaboration is focused on highlighting art as a tool for combating inequity and injustice.
+Creativity in the Time of COVID-19: Art as a Tool for Combating Inequity and Injustice (CTC-19) is a project documenting everyday people are using creativity to cope with the pandemic.
+Crowdsourcing examples of creativity during COVID-19, our public humanities collaboration focused on highlighting art as a tool for combating inequity and injustice.

-Our collaborations with University and community partners expand the project’s reach to multiple communities.
+Previous collaborations with University and community partners expanded the project’s reach to multiple communities.
 Thanks to the following partners for their support: